memob0x/pkg-web-browser/README.md

 ![Node.js CI](https://github.com/memob0x/pkg-website-gamepad/workflows/Node.js%20CI/badge.svg)

-Bundle a website and control it with a gamepad, handy for media centers, presentations or accessibility assessments.
+Reduce a website to an executable and control it with a gamepad.

+Handy for media centers, presentations or accessibility assessment purposes.

 ## Usage